 Where is Ubud?

 Located an hour North from Denpasar, Bali’s capital, you can find the small town of Ubud.
 Ubud is a well known tourist and travelers location, and is mainly known for the Ubud Art Market, The Tegalalang Rice Terraces and the Ubud Monkey Forest.
-When going to Bali, Ubud is a must stop for anyone who wants to learn more about Balinese culture as Ubud is the ideal place for traveling around in the area and visit some of the most beautiful temples.
+When going to Bali, Ubud is a must stop, a place you don’t want to leave of your Bali Bucket List.
+Especially for anyone who wants to learn more about Balinese culture as Ubud is the ideal place for traveling around in the area and visit some of the most beautiful temples.

 With Ubud being one of Bali’s largest tourist and travelers destination there is no shortage of accommodation here.
-From budget homestays and hostels, to some of the most beautiful resorts; there is something for everyone’s liking.
+From budget homestays and hostels, to some of the most beautiful resorts; there is something for everyone’s liking, even if you are traveling Bali on a budget.
 Read below on our recommendations on how to find the perfect accommodation in Ubud for you!

 For the budget backpackers and solo travelers – Book a hostel with Hostelworld!
 Undeniably one of the best places to stay on a budget, or as a solo traveler, is in a hostel dorm.
 Sharing a room with 4, 6 or perhaps even 10 other strangers not only means budget, it also means possible new friends.
 Hostels are a great way to meet new people, and will keep your cost low!
 Some of the most well known and high rated hostels in Ubud are the Puri Garden Hotel & Hostel, and Puji Hostel, p.s., both come with a pool!